kubevirt/community/design-proposals/vm-pool.md

 ## VirtualMachineConfig (VMConfig) API

-The VMConfig api contains a VirtualMachineSpec structure that is identical to a VM object, which makes it similar to a VM object itself.
+The VMConfig API contains a VirtualMachineSpec structure that is identical to a VM object, which makes it similar to a VM object itself.
 However there are some key differences here between the two objects.

 **VMConfig vs VM**